apache/bigtop/bigtop-packages/src/charm/spark/layer-spark/README.md

     juju deploy zeppelin
     juju add-relation spark zeppelin

-To access the web console, find the `PUBLIC-ADDRESS` of the zeppelin application and expose it:
+To access the web console, find the `Public address` of the zeppelin application and expose it:

     juju status zeppelin